Canadian Science Publishing

 Canadian Science Publishing (CSP) is Canada's largest publisher of international scientific journals.
 It started in 1929 as the NRC Research Press, part of the National Research Council (NRC).
 In 2010, the organization spun off from NRC and was incorporated as a not-for-profit.

-As of 2018, CSP has published about 2,300 articles annually in 24 journals distributed to over 125 countries.
-CSP has 50 staff members, and, according to the website Owler, its annual revenue is about US$3.7M.
+As of 2025, CSP has published about 2,500 articles annually in 25 journals distributed to over 125 countries.
+CSP has 60 staff members, and, according to the website Owler, its annual revenue is about US$3.7M.
 All of CSP's journals are produced and delivered in both HTML and PDF formats, is connected to scientific literature, included in all major indexes, and archived through both CLOCKSS and Portico.

 Open access

-CSP has an OpenArticle program, which permits authors and/or research funding agencies to sponsor online open access of their article.
+CSP has an Open Access program, which permits authors and/or research funding agencies to sponsor online open access of their article.
 It also has auto-deposit of accepted manuscripts into the University of Toronto TSpace, a free and secure research repository; and an adoption of a Creative Commons CC BY.